Skip to the main content.

 The Uniformed Services Employment and Reemployment Rights Act (USERRA) offers robust safeguards for individuals serving in the military.
 This seminal legislation ensures that military service does not lead to discrimination within the employment sphere, safeguarding the rights to obtain, return to, maintain employment, ascend in one's career, or enjoy any employment-related benefits without prejudice.
 This includes protection against discrimination based on one’s status or activities related to military service, as well as safeguards against any form of retaliation for seeking to uphold the rights USERRA guarantees, as elucidated in the case of Garcia-Ascanio v.
 Spring Indep.
 Sch.
 Dist., 74 F.4th 305.

-Eligibility for USERRA's protections extends to a wide array of service members: those currently serving, applicants to service, and those with an obligation to serve.
+Eligibility for USERRA's protections extends to a wide array of military service members: those currently serving, applicants to service, and those with an obligation to serve.
 This includes not only full-time active duty personnel across all branches of the U.S. Armed Forces but also encompasses individuals in active-duty training, members of the Army and Air National Guards, the Commissioned Officer Corps of the National Oceanic and Atmospheric Administration (NOAA), and the Public Health Service Commissioned Corps.
-Furthermore, USERRA covers individuals involved in the National Urban Search and Rescue Response System during times of national crises, those performing military funeral honors, service members undergoing fitness examinations, individuals appointed for training or service within the Federal Emergency Management System (FEMA), among others, as well as any additional groups designated by the President during periods of war or national emergency, as highlighted in the context of Understanding Military Discrimination under USERRA.
+Furthermore, USERRA covers individuals involved in the National Urban Search and Rescue Response System during times of national crises, those performing military funeral honors, service members undergoing fitness examinations, individuals appointed for training or service within the Federal Emergency Management System (FEMA), among others, as well as any additional groups designated by the President during periods of war or national emergency, as highlighted in the context of understanding military discrimination under USERRA.

 USERRA sets a foundational baseline, not a limit, for the employment and reemployment rights and advantages it affords to those under its protection.
 Employers are at liberty to extend rights and benefits beyond what USERRA prescribes, yet they are prohibited from denying any right or benefit that USERRA ensures.
 Importantly, USERRA has precedence over any state legislation, contracts, agreements, policies, plans, practices, or any other provisions that in any way diminish, restrict, or nullify the rights or benefits stipulated by USERRA.